gylfirst/UpdateNotifier/README.md

   - `DISCORD_WEBHOOK_URL`: The URL of the Discord webhook.
   - `DISCORD_ROLE_ID`: The ID of the Discord role to ping.
   - `LOG_LEVEL`: The logging level (optional, default is `INFO`).
-  - `GITHUB_TOKEN`: Your personal token to authentify your requests.
+  - `GITHUB_TOKEN`: Your personal token to authenticate your requests.

 - **Files**:
   - `data/services.txt`: List of GitHub repositories to monitor.